 Peninsula College’s Mobile Workforce Programs bring hands-on, in-demand skilled trades training directly to communities across the Olympic Peninsula.

-Designed to serve rural residents, employers, and individuals seeking practical career pathways, these programs remove barriers to access by delivering instruction where people live and work.
+Designed to serve rural residents, employers, and individuals seeking practical career pathways throughout Clallam and Jefferson counties, these programs remove barriers to access by bringing education and training directly to the communities where people live and work.
 Initial programs in welding, marine technology, and related trades begin rolling out in Summer and Fall 2026.

 Program Skills, Career Opportunities & Costs